 10. A Beautiful Mind (2001)

 ‘A Beautiful Mind’ is based on the life of the of John Forbes Nash, Jr. An asocial Princeton University student, he is more than just a mathematician, making revolutionary breakthroughs in the field of mathematics.
 On learning that he suffers from a serious mental disorder, John treads on a path of self discovery.
 He later attains international acclaim and was awarded with a Nobel Prize in the year 1994.

 Read More: Best Motivational Movies of All Time

 9. The Machinist (2004)

 ‘The Machinist’ is an asset to the psychological thriller genre.
-The craft of conveying an immensely complicated theme with such relative ease probably finds its provenance here.
-Reminiscent of the prolific works of Polanski, Hitchcock, Lynch and Kafka; the film keeps you at the edge of your seat throughout.
-Trevor, a machinist (Christian Bale) suffers from insomnia and hasn’t slept in a year.
-You read that right, in a year.
+The film delves into the darkest depths of the human psyche and discovers certain truths that we’d never wish to know.
+Reminiscent of the prolific works of Polanski, Hitchcock, Lynch and Kafka, the film keeps you at the edge of your seat throughout.
+Trevor, a machinist, (played by Christian Bale) suffers from insomnia and hasn’t slept in a year.
+You read that right — in a year.
 But how does one wake up from a nightmare if one isn’t asleep?
-Christian Bale is the essence of this classic, his impressive body transformation being the highlight and adding to the authenticity.
+Christian Bale is the essence of this classic; his impressive body transformation being the highlight of the film and adding to its authenticity.

 Read More: Best Science Movies of All Time

 8. We Need to Talk About Kevin (2011)